mallory/e2ee/draft-e2ee.md

 This definition is complete in its positive and negative aspects: what it is, e.g. "Worthy of confidence" and what it is not, e.g. in RFC 7258: "behavior that subverts the intent of communicating parties without the agreement of those parties" {{RFC7258}}.

-Therefore, a trustworthy end-to-end encrypted communication system is the provider of the set of functions needed by two or more parties to communicate among each other in a confidential, authenticated and integrity-preserving fashion without any third party having access to the content of that communication where the functions that offer the confidentiality, authenticity and integrity-preservation are providing these services to only the participants whom all know who are in the conversation.
+Therefore, a trustworthy end-to-end encrypted communication system is the provider of the set of functions needed by two or more parties to communicate among each other in a confidential, authenticated and integrity-preserving fashion without any third party having access to the content of that communication where the functions that offer the confidentiality, integrity and authenticity-preservation are providing these services to only the participants whom all know who are in the conversation.

 Access by a third-party is impossible
 -------------------------------------